Growth-driven design (GDD) is data-driven and is crucial for maximizing website engagement and conversions.

-Radical website redesigns can be dangerous
+Radical website redesigns can be dangerous.

+If you think a reskin of your current site without a GDD approach of your current site will appease your management team, take a look at this example.
 The following graphs show what happened to a new client of ours earlier this year when their previous vendor launched their radical redesign.

 Here's another view from SEMrush, based on a number of ranking organic keywords, for mobile devices (site launched in late April):

-The CreAtìve AgénCy elixir surely tasted good in the moment, and scrapping that outdated site surely felt like the right thing to do...but this radical act under pressure actually did more harm than good.
+The CreAtìve AgénCy elixir surely tasted good at the moment, and scrapping that outdated site surely felt like the right thing to do...but this radical act under pressure actually did more harm than good.

 The agency they chose not only massacred the client's business by improperly handling post-launch SEO planning, but they also created a broken user experience that negatively impacted commerce on the site.
 In addition, the information architecture and navigation were botched, value propositions became unclear and disorganized sitewide, the loading time was incredibly slow, and user engagement tanked as a result.